Cathay Pacific cancels some Hong Kong flights as city braces for another typhoon

 HONG KONG: A week after two typhoons hit Hong Kong, the city is bracing for another storm – Typhoon Mawar, which is expected to hit the city on Sunday (Sep 3).

-Flagship carrier Cathay Pacific on Saturday cancelled 20 flights scheduled to arrive or depart Hong Kong on Sunday and Monday, including flights to and from Singapore.
+Flagship carrier Cathay Pacific on Saturday cancelled 20 flights scheduled to arrive or depart Hong Kong on Sunday and Monday, including a flight to and from Singapore.

+Flights to and from Taipei, Kaohsiung, Xiamen, Shanghai, Beijing and Bangkok were also cancelled.

 Singapore Airlines (SIA) and Scoot both said in response to queries that they have not cancelled any flights to or from Hong Kong.
 SIA said that its Hong Kong flights are operating normally, although it is monitoring the situation closely.